Skip to contents

 GGIR, has a computational structure of six parts which are applied sequentially to the data:

-• Part 1: Loads the data and stores derived signal features or also known as metrics as needed for the following parts.
+• Part 1: Loads the data, works on data quality, and stores derived summary measures per time interval, also known as signal features or metrics, as needed for the following parts.

-• Part 2: Basic data quality assessment and description per day and per file.
+• Part 2: Basic data quality assessment based on the extract metrics and description of the data per day, per file, and optionally per day segment.

-• Part 3: Estimation of sustained inactivity bouts (rest periods) and sleep, needed for input to Part 4.
+• Part 3: Estimation rest periods, needed for input to Part 4.

-• Part 4: Labels the sustained inactive periods derived in Part 3 as sleep, or daytime sustained inactivity, per night and per file.
+• Part 4: Labels the rest periods derived in Part 3 as sleep per night and per file.

-• Part 5: Compiles time series with classification of sleep and physical activity intensity categories by re-using information derived in part 2, 3 and 4.
-Next, Part 5 generates a describe summary such as total time in intensity categories, the number of bouts, time spent in bouts and average acceleration per category, and fragmentation.
+• Part 5: Compiles time series with classification of sleep and physical behaviour categories by re-using information derived in part 2, 3, and 4.
+This includes the detection of behavioural bouts, which are time segments where the same behaviour is sustained for duration as specified by the user.
+Next, Part 5 generates a descriptive summary such as time spent in and average acceleration per behavioural category, but also behavioural fragmentation.

 Milestone data

-• By copying these .RData files to a new computer, you may continue your analyses without access to the original data files.
+• By copying the milestone files to a new computer, you may continue your analyses without access to the original data files.
 This can for example be helpful if you process subsets of the same study on different computers, pooling the resulting milestone data allows you to finalise your analysis on a single computer.
+Remember to preserve the same folder structure.

-• When you run into a problem, these .RData files may allow you to share the problem as a reproducible example of the problem without having to share the original data file.
+• When you run into a problem, the milestone files may allow you to share the problem as a reproducible example of the problem without having to share the original large data file.

 Parameter themes

-The arguments of all GGIR package functions can be used as input argument to the GGIR function.
-We will refer to these arguments as input parameters in this documentation.
-The parameters are structured thematically, independently of the five parts they are used in:
+The parameters of all GGIR package functions can be used as parameter to the GGIR function.
+The parameters are internally grouped thematically, independently of the six parts they are used in:

 • params_rawdata: parameters related to handling the raw data such as resampling or calibrating.

-• params_metrics: parameters related to aggregating the raw data to epoch level summary metrics.
+• params_metrics: parameters related to aggregating the raw data to epoch level summary measures (metrics).

 • params_sleep: parameters related to sleep detection.

-• params_247: parameters related to 24/7 behaviours that do not fall into the typical sleep or physical activity research category.
+• params_247: parameters related to 24/7 behaviours that do not fall into the typical sleep or physical (in)activity research category such as measures of circadian rhythm or more 24 hour data description techniques.

 • params_output: parameters relating to how and whether output is stored.